senushidinara/AI-IDEAGEN-/README.md

 -   **Intelligent Synchronization:** The merging engine is incredibly robust.
 It intelligently handles clips with and without voiceovers by creating silent audio tracks where needed, guaranteeing all video and audio streams stay perfectly synchronized in the final output.

 ### ✨ **Engaging & User-Friendly Experience**
--   **Secure API Key Management:** The application only prompts for your Google AI Studio API key when it's needed, with graceful error handling and clear links to billing information.
+-   **Secure API Key Management:** The application prompts for your Google AI Studio API key via a local `.env` file, a standard and secure practice for web development.
 -   **Fun Loading Messages:** Stay entertained and informed with dynamic, creative loading messages while the AI works its magic.
 It turns waiting into part of the fun!

 </details>